WillSewell/pusher-http-rust/README.md

 let pusher = Pusher::new("id", "key", "secret").cluster("eu").finalize();
 ```

 This is not set by default.
 If set it will create a host like `api-eu.pusher.com`.
-If you also specify `host`, setting `cluster` will not have any effect.
+If you also specify `host`, setting `cluster` will overwrite it, and fall back to using the `pusher` api.

 ## Usage